OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/installation/docker.md

     ```
     ![Docker Windows share-it permissions](./docker_windows_share_it_permissions.png)

+## Post-install setup

-3. Install any modules you wish to use with OpenCMISS-Iron.
+1. Install any modules you wish to use with OpenCMISS-Iron.
 We will install the python `meshio` package that is used in the OpenCMISS-Iron tutorials for exporting meshes to different formats, and the h5py package that provides support for loading and saving files in hdf5 format.
     ``` bash
     /opt/conda/bin/pip install --user 'meshio==4.3.5' h5py
     ```
     ``` Important:: Once new packages are installed, to use them, the JupyterLab kernel needs to be restarted.
 This can be achieved by selecting the Kernel menu on JupyterLab and selecting 'Restart Kernel'.
     ```
-4. **For running tutorials** Clone python modules used by the OpenCMISS tutorials:
+2. **For running tutorials** Clone python modules used by the OpenCMISS tutorials:
     ``` bash
+    mkdir ~/work
     cd ~/work
     git clone https://github.com/PrasadBabarendaGamage/mesh-tools.git
     git clone https://github.com/PrasadBabarendaGamage/morphic.git